-- The distribution of child poverty and vulnerability to child poverty varies dramatically across Glasgow - over 55% of children in some neighbourhoods live in child poverty compared to less than 10% in other parts of the city
+- The distribution of child poverty and vulnerability to child poverty varies dramatically across Glasgow - over 45% of children in some neighbourhoods live in child poverty compared to around 5% in other parts of the city

 Levels of poverty in Glasgow are likely to change as the full effects of the global financial crisis and subsequent recession impact on the city.
 It is likely that the current Welfare Reforms will impact on the proportion of people in poverty.

-- rises in working age people and pensioners in poverty, 15% of adults in each are now defined as living in relative poverty
+- a rise in working age people in poverty, 15% of adults each are defined as living in relative poverty

-- the proportion of people in poverty who live in working households increased in 2012/13 - in 2012/13, 52 per cent of working age adults in poverty were living in households where at least one adult was in employment
+- the proportion of people in poverty who live in working households increased in 2014/15 - 55% of working age adults in poverty were living in households where at least one adult was in employment